 Understand the reach of learning

-Create a strategy that is responsive to organizational needs
+Create a learning strategy that is responsive to organisational needs

 With such rapid change shaping organisations, the learning strategy will be required to support and enable employees to develop and deliver as their working context changes.
 Learning can drive agility and support employees wherever they work.